Akman/javafx-boilerplate/README.md

 [The documentation for this project is available here][docs]

-Most of the configuration for project is done in the `build.gradle` file.
+Most of the configuration for project is done in the `build.gradle` or `pom.xml` file.
 You should edit this file accordingly to adapt this boilerplate project to your needs.